Data protection

 https://www.dsb.gv.at/

-👥 Affected: Anyone who communicates with us by phone, email or online form
+👥 Affected persons: All those who communicate with us by phone, email or online form

 Affected people